EASEA/easea/README.md

 Currently, only the easna part is functionnal under Apple's macosx.

-# EASEA -- EAsy Specification of Evolutionnary Algorithms
+# EASEA -- EAsy Specification of Evolutionary Algorithms

 ## Overview